 My life jacket also has a sturdy clip on it so it doubles as a harness.
 It is worth paying the extra to get this facility integrated.
 You can also decide if you get a manually activated or automatically activated cylinder.
 Mine is automatic so that if I get knocked out when I go overboard then it will inflate on its own.

-We also have inflatable life belts for wearing on our paddle boards.
+I also have an inflatable life belts for wearing on my paddle board.
 They are also handy for in the dinghy as they are small enough to go in your backpack if you are leaving the dinghy unattended.